Lab E3 - Add a declarative agent and API plugin

 To enable developer mode, enter this prompt into Copilot:

--developer mode
+-developer on

 Then when you issue a prompt, Copilot will include an adaptive card at the end of its response with the words "Show plugin developer info".